muylucir/sdd-template/prompt-template-3-tasks.md

 #### Phase 2: Core Services Implementation
 - For each module in the design document, create tasks for:
   - Service implementation
-  - Property-based tests for that module
+  - Unit tests for that module (core logic, edge cases, error handling)
-  - Unit tests for that module
+  - Integration tests for that module (database operations, API endpoints)
 - Order by dependency (e.g., auth before features that need auth)

 #### Phase 3: API Layer